 If you have a question that is not covered within this page please send us an email and we will respond, adding your question, as appropriate, for the wider benefit of the readers of our website.

-If you would like to change your correspondence address, please contact us in writing so that we can amend your details on our system.
+If you would like to change your correspondence address, please write to us, or email ContactDetails@hscpm.co.uk, so that we can amend your details on our system.
 Please ensure that you keep us updated on any change of address as these details are essential for contacting you regarding your building or service charge.
 We also require the contact details of your tenant if your property is sub-let.

 To report any issues please contact us, details are located on the contact page.
 Our in house developers are currently developing a state-of-the-art mobile app for Apple iOS devices, which we hope to eventually roll out to all other platforms.
 This will allow you to photograph and report any issues from within your development quickly and efficiently with the added bonus of live updates as we deal with your particular issue.

-If an invoice remains unpaid 21 days after it is sent to you we will send a reminder notice.
-If a further 7 days pass we will issue a final demand notice along with a finance charge, depending on the terms of your particular lease.
-Finally, if another 7 days pass, a referral charge of £79.92 will be applied to your account, and the debt will be referred to London Debt Collectors Ltd who will seek to recover the debt.
-The cost to the lessee will be £165 plus VAT, plus interest: this may result in your mortgagee being contacted for payment, in which case the Debt Collector will charge further fees.
+If an invoice remains unpaid after the due date shown on the invoice, we will send a reminder notice.
+If a further 7 days pass, we will issue a final demand notice.
+Finally, if another 7 days pass, a referral charge of £96.00 will be applied to your account along with a finance charge, depending on the terms of your lease.
+The debt will then be referred to London Debt Collectors Ltd who will seek to recover the debt along with costs and further interest.
+This may result in your mortgagee being contacted for payment, in which case the Debt Collector will charge further fees.

 Please refer to your lease.
 Often you will find this at the back of your lease along with the plan/layout of your flat.
 If you have any difficulty finding this information please do not hesitate to contact your property manager.